rellermeyer/TUD-DistributedSystems/README.md

 # WASP Implementation

 ## Design

 The design is based on expanding Apache Flink [[1]](#1) with parts of the optimizations presented in WASP [[2]](#2).
-A visual representation of the full WASP implementation is depicted below, with components that we are implementing in green, components that we are simulating in yellow, and components that we are not implementing as red.
+A visual representation of the full WASP implementation is depicted in [Figure 1](#FigDesign), with components that we are implementing in green, components that we are simulating in yellow, and components that we are not implementing as red.

+The main component of our implementation is the Scheduler.
+The WASP paper does not describe a method to distribute the tasks among the nodes, but it does provide an instance of an Integer Linear Program problem.
+Solving said problem gives a result of how many tasks to run on every data center (node), depending on the current state of the system (bandwidths, latencies, available computation slots).
+Our Scheduler will schedule the tasks based on this result.
+We will use the Gurobi Optimization Tool [[3]](#3) to solve the ILP problem.

+To make our scheduler adaptive (react to changes in bandwidth, computational power, etc.) we also implement the Reconfiguration Manager.
+This component decides whether a bottleneck is present and, based on some heuristics, decides what kind of action to take.

+The decided action from the Reconfiguration Manager is used as input by the Scheduler to calculate a new execution plan for the query(s) currently running on the system.

+Initially, we will simulate all monitoring components, as well as the actual execution of queries on the data centers.
+We will use Flink to provide queries and streams of data to our Job Manager.

+Due to time constraints for completion of this project, we do not consider checkpointing.
+If a task is rescheduled, it must be executed again from the beginning.

+The WASP paper describes three techniques to adapt the execution plan to the state of the system: Task re-assignment, Operator scaling, and Query re-planning.
+Our Scheduler and Reconfiguration Manager components implement the first two techniques.
+We decided to leave out Query re-planning due to time constraints, and only consider the one logical plan we receive from the simulated Query Planner.

 ![WASP Design](images/WASP_Design.png)

-Adaptations of Apache Flink:
- - adapt task scheduler with scheduling algorithm of WASP, explained below

-Gurobi Optimization Tool [[3]](#3) to solve ILP problem:
- - Run it when the reconfiguration manager reports problem

-Simulate Global Monitor and WAN Monitor (Bandwidth, latency, available task slots, expected output rate, etc ...)

-Healthy execution:
-- Processing rate equal to input rate (sufficient computational power)
-- Input rate equal to expected input rate (sufficient bandwidth)
+<a id="FigDesign">*Figure 1:*</a>
+*A visual representation of the WASP implementation, with components that we are implementing in this project depicted in green.*

 ### Functional Requirements